rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

    :start-at: Starting search
    :end-before: Root Solving

-Finally, for each bracket found GYRE uses a root solver to converge to the eigenfrequency.
-Each row of output here corresponds to a mode that GYRE has successfully found:
+Finally, for each bracket found :program:`gyre` uses a root solver to converge to the eigenfrequency.
+Each row of output here corresponds to a mode that :program:`gyre` has successfully found:

 .. literalinclude:: example-walkthrough/gyre.out
    :language: console